 So what’s the service and who can use it?

 VVR gives fleet operators on DVLA’s fleet scheme the opportunity to view details on all vehicles within their fleet via a secure login process.
 They have the option to download this information in a ‘Comma Separated Value file’ (CSV).
-A CSV file consists of any number of records separated by line breaks; each record consists of fields, separated by another character or string, eg a comma or tab.
+A CSV file consists of any number of records separated by line breaks; each record consists of fields, separated by another character or string, for example a comma or tab.
 A CSV is similar to an excel spreadsheet.

 DVLA fleet scheme operators can use this service as part of their fleet management administration process or simply view information.